CSS-Tricks/serverless/src/content/cmss/publii.md

 logo: "/images/publii.svg"
 ---

-HTML CMS for building Ultra-Fast and Secure Static Sites for Mac, Windows and Linux users.
-Publii works as dynamic but generates static websites.
+Publii is a CMS with a GUI for that generates static HTML output.
+Publii is built for any skill level and is perfect for blogs, portfolios and company websites.